dancsecs/sztest/README.md

 ClockOffset moves the current clock by the specified amount.
 No defined increments are applied and if a clock has not yet been set the the current time advanced by the specified amount will be used.
-Nothng is returned.
+Nothing is returned.
 <!--- gotomd::End::doc::./Chk.ClockOffset -->